 Most Influential Chefs are commonly mistaken with Best Chefs in the World

 Attaining the pinnacle of success is a dream to many.
 However, Rome wasn’t built in a day.
-It is extremely inspiring as we look into all the individual fascinating stories of the top 10 best chef in the world.
-These chef are all masterclass and truly passionate in the culinary field.
+It is extremely inspiring as we look into all the individual fascinating stories of the top 10 best chefs in the world.
+These chefs are all masterclass and truly passionate in the culinary field.
 (Also check out the richest chef in the world)

 1. Alain Passard – L’Arpège (Paris, France)

 The noble vegetarian chef, was born in 1956 at La Guerche-de-Bretagne, France.
 He was perfected at Le Lion d’Or in Liffré from 1971 to 1975 under the Michelin-starred Breton Chef Michel Kéréver – fundamentals in classic cuisine.
 He then entered La Chaumière under triple Michelin Star-holder Gaston Boyer, a culinary classicist.
 Before owning his very own three-star restaurant, he joined as a member of a small kitchen team at L’Archestrate, led by Alain Senderens.
 He started his career at Duc d’Enghien, where he perfected his carpaccio of langoustines with caviar, receiving two Michelin stars at the age of 26, and another two at Carlton of Brussels.